Program type:

 Request More Info

-The clinical mental health counseling track meets academic specifications for state certification and licensure as a professional counselor.
-Our program is accredited by the Council for Accreditation of Counseling and Related Educational Programs.
-Our Master of Science and Master of Education degree programs prepare you to work in a variety of counseling settings.
+The clinical mental health counseling track meets the educational requirements for licensure as a licensed professional counselor (LPC) in the state of Texas.
+Our program is accredited by the Council for Accreditation of Counseling and Related Educational Programs (CACREP).
+Our Master of Science degree program prepares you to work in a variety of counseling settings.

-This track prepares you for counseling positions in college and university mental health centers, private counseling agencies, drug abuse centers, child protective services, child counseling clinics, family counseling centers, pastoral counseling settings, and business and industry.
+This track prepares you for counseling positions in college and university mental health centers, substance use treatment facilities, child protective services, child counseling clinics, family counseling centers, pastoral counseling settings, private practice.
 This track gives you the opportunity to counsel a broad range of clients.
-You’ll choose to specialize in work with children, adolescents, college populations or adults.
+You’ll choose to specialize in working with children, adolescents, college populations or adults.

 We also offer continuing educational opportunities to our graduates to help them maintain high standards of care using the current best practices.